 In the UK, therapists are regulated by the Advertising Standards Agency.
 So, what does this mean?

-I know I’m expected to keep in line with legal obligationbeing a professional is important s and that I need to ensure I have the most recent compliance information.
+I know I’m expected to keep in line with legal obligations and that I need to ensure I have the most recent compliance information.
 As professionals, I think it’s important we do keep up with what’s expected of us.
 Many therapists (myself included) complained at these changes at first – how could we show how our therapies could help people, how could we market ourselves?
 In hindsight, though, the changes were important and needed.

 – Complementary therapies have not been scientifically tested.
 While there are case studies, some research, and also empirical studies, often they do not conform to the testing needed to be considered a suitable treatment for a condition